New Mid-Day Magic Ticket Allows Guests A Lower Price For Kind Of A Half Day At Walt Disney World

 - 4-Day Ticket: Available from $79 per day plus tax – Expire seven days after the selected start date

-While these are more than a half of a day in the Walt Disney World parks, guests have been asking for something like this for many years.
-Epcot has had something like it, but there are numerous limitations and restrictions on it.
+While these are more than a half of a day in the Walt Disney World parks, guests have been asking for something similar to this for many years.
+Epcot has previously had a similar offer, but there are numerous limitations and restrictions on it.

-There is the option of a Walt Disney World Annual Pass that is called the “Epcot After 4 Annual Pass.”
-Guests can purchase this for entry into Epcot after 4 p.m. on any day for a full year, but it has always only been available to those who are Florida residents.
+There is the option of a Walt Disney World Annual Pass — the “Epcot After 4 Annual Pass.”
+Guests can purchase this for entry into Epcot after 4 p.m. on any day for a full year, but it has only been available to Florida residents.

-The new Mid-Day Magic Tickets are obviously something that Disney is testing out and that is why they’re currently available for only a limited time.
-They have started as of August 15, 2019, and are available through December 15, 2019.
+The new Mid-Day Magic Tickets are obviously something that Disney is testing out, which is why they’re currently available for only a limited time.
+The tickets went on sale on August 15, 2019 and are available through December 15, 2019.

-Obviously, if they are popular enough and bring in enough revenue, Disney could always end up extending their availability.
+Clearly, if they are popular enough and bring in enough revenue, Disney could always end up extending their availability.

-Walt Disney World is a fantastic vacation destination that is great for people of all ages, but some budgets just don’t allow those trips to happen.
+Walt Disney World is a much-loved vacation destination for people of all ages, but some budgets just don’t allow those trips to happen.
 The new Mid-Day Magic Tickets may only be available for a limited time, but if they end up working out for a lot of people, vacation plans could certainly end up changing.